april-org/april-ann/CHANGELIST.md

 ### Unstable changes

+- Added packages `autodiff` and `autodiff.ann`, with automatic differentiation algorithms.
 - Added `ann.optimizer.quickprop` algorithm, but stills untested.
 - Gradients smoothing, based on weights sharing and `bunch_size`, is applied by `trainable.supervised_trainer` objects, not by the `optimizer`.